 University or college student applicant requirements >>

 English is the primary language of instruction at UBC.
 Before you’re admitted, you must demonstrate a minimum level of English.
 There are nine different ways to meet this requirement, such as completing three or more consecutive years of full-time education in English in Canada.
 If you haven’t yet met the requirement, you may be interested in one of our academic English development programs.

 UBC Admissions Blog

-Our Admissions Blog is your source for practical advice that will guide you through the admissions process.
 UBC’s dedicated admissions and financial advisors write about admission requirements, financial matters, the application, events and visits, and everything in between.
 Plus, they’re here to answer your specific admissions-related questions.

-Gaining early admission to UBC
+First round offers of admission to UBC

 UBC’s online application tips